Schaudge/HAlign4/README.md

 ### 2. Source Installation with Make

 This method allows you to manually compile HAlign4 using Make.
+For [here](https://github.com/metaphysicser/HAlign-4/releases) to get lastest release.

 #### Steps: